mpiress/midpy/README.md

 ## Development

 <p align="justify">
 The last version of the framework makes it possible to execute applications in Python, C, and C++.
-The applications developed in C and C++ should be adapted, using the boost python as reported <a src="https://www.boost.org/doc/libs/1_64_0/libs/python/doc/html/index.html">here</a>.
+The applications developed in C and C++ should be adapted, using the boost python as reported in python boost library <a href="https://www.boost.org/doc/libs/1_64_0/libs/python/doc/html/index.html">here</a>.
 After adjustments made, the result of the compilation (i.e., the dot file so) should be saved in lib/x64 before execution.
 Furthermore, the user need to develop a wrapper, which it is saved in the applications folder.
 Notice by examples available that such wrapper extends the BaseWorkerInfo, the framework library that links applications and workers' executions.
 </p>

 ## Contatos